Ranking Edges by their Impact on the Spectral Complexity of Information Diffusion over Networks: Introduction

-Our methodology is also motivated by prior centrality analyses \cite{restrepo2006,milanese2010approximating,taylor2011connectivity,tong2012gelling} that utilize spectral perturbation theory to more efficiently estimate the impact of node, edge, or subgraph removals on the perturbed spectral properties of networks (or functions thereof \cite{taylor2016synchronization}).
+Our methodology is also motivated by prior centrality analyses \cite{restrepo2006,milanese2010approximating,taylor2011network,tong2012gelling} that utilize spectral perturbation theory to more efficiently estimate the impact of node, edge, or subgraph removals on the perturbed spectral properties of networks (or functions thereof \cite{taylor2016synchronization}).
 Specifically, as a spectral-entropy measure, the computation of VNE requires calculation of the full set of eigenvalues for a graph's Laplacian matrix.
-(See Sec.~\ref{sec:Back} for our general definition.)
-Naively recomputing the eigenvalues to obtain the new VNE that occurs after an edge removal is computationally expensive and is infeasible for large networks.
-For example, when finding the rankings of $M$ edges, one would need to compute $M$ different spectral decompositions, each of which can have a computational cost scaling as $\mathcal{O}(N^3)$ for a network with $N$ nodes.
-Thus motivated, we employ spectral perturbation theory to efficiently approximate changes to VNE and approximate the subsequent ranking of edges based on those perturbations.
-We show that the computational complexity of the approximate rankings reduces to $\mathcal{O}(N)$ per edge, allowing the framework to effectively scale to large networks.
+(See Sec.~\ref{sec:Back} for our general definition.) {Computing all the eigenvalues of a large matrix is well-known to be computationally expensive, and so} naively recomputing the eigenvalues to obtain the new VNE that occurs after an edge removal is computationally {demanding} and is infeasible for large networks. {(See Sec.~\ref{sec:runtime} for numerical evidence and a discussion.)} Thus motivated, we employ spectral perturbation theory to efficiently approximate changes to VNE and approximate the subsequent ranking of edges based on those perturbations.
+We show that the computational complexity of the approximate rankings {in the limit of large $N$} reduces to {at most} $\mathcal{O}(N)$ per edge, allowing the framework to effectively scale to large networks.

 We investigate the true and approximate rankings of edges in terms of VNE change for three empirical networks: a voting similarity network for the 117th U.S. Senate, a multimodal transportation network encoding roads and metro lines, and a multiplex brain network with two layers that represent correlated brain activity at different frequency bands.
 We focus on a version of VNE based on a transport operator $e^{-\beta{ L}}$, where ${ L}$ is a graph Laplacian matrix and $\beta>0$ is a \emph{diffusion timescale parameter}.
 Interestingly, we find that our measure for a network's most important edges is significantly influenced by $\beta$ in that the top-ranked edges at a short timescale are often very different from those at an intermediate and/or long timescale.
 This result is interesting because it highlights the multiscale nature of importance for fundamental units of a network.
 Our numerical experiments reveal three different types of network structures that systematically cause such a reordering effect: community structure in the U.S. Senate voting network; the relative speed between roads and metro lines for the transportation network; and the strength of coupling between network layers for the multiplex brain network.
 These experiments also highlight the potential broad utility of our proposed entropy-based rankings for diverse applications across the social, physical, and biological sciences.